pallukakade/PallaviKakade/readme.txt

 1. To run a Python script from an pycharm IDE, Download the pycharm first(https://www.jetbrains.com/pycharm/download/#section=linux)
 2. Start a New project.
-Once the project is created add your .py files (or create them in the IDE).
+Once the project is created add your Customer_data_retrieval.py  and customer.txt files.
+OR Open the existing Project and open the directory where these are saved.
-3. Save the customer.txt to local machine.
-And update the path of that file in the code and run the program by  pressing 'RUN'.
+3. Run the program by  pressing 'RUN'.

 In the PyCharm IDE: